mongomapper/plucky/README.md

 A thin layer over the ruby driver that allows you to quickly grab hold of your data (pluck it!).

+Used as a query selector inside of MongoMapper.

 ## Install

 ```